pekim/gobbi/docs-src/goroutines.md

 All calls to gtk functions should be performed on the main thread.
-To perform such a call from a goroutine, use `glib.IdleAdd` to schedule invocation of a callback function on the main thread.
+To perform such calls from a goroutine, use `glib.IdleAdd` to schedule invocation of a callback function on the main thread.